-A two-and-a-half-year journey to rebuild schools destroyed by the EF-5 tornado that tore through Joplin and Duquesne, Missouri on May 22, 2011 will reach a milestone on Jan.
-6, 2014 with the opening of three new schools: Irving Elementary, Soaring Heights Elementary, and East Middle School.
-The new schools will be home to more than 1,300 students who have been attending classes at temporary facilities since the disaster.
+A two-and-a-half-year journey to rebuild schools destroyed by the EF-5 tornado that tore through Joplin and Duquesne, Missouri on May 22, 2011 reached a milestone on Jan.
+9, 2014 with the opening of three new schools: Irving Elementary, Soaring Heights Elementary, and East Middle School.
+The new schools are home to more than 1,300 students who have been attending classes at temporary facilities since the disaster.

 Soaring Heights Elementary

 The new Soaring Heights Elementary replaces one of the destroyed elementary schools and serves students from Duquesne and Duenweg, Missouri.
 Duquesne and Duenweg students were combined into one school after the disaster to provide a temporary space for former Emerson students whose school was destroyed.
 Soaring Heights Elementary is connected to East Middle School.
 The two buildings share an auditorium and kitchen but have separate entrances for students, staff, and parents.

 4594 E. 20th St.